kech0/maternal-inc-/README.md

 ## About Us

-Maternal Inc is a premier daycare center dedicated to providing exceptional care and early childhood education for children aged [age range].
+Maternal Inc is a premier daycare center dedicated to providing exceptional care and early childhood education for children aged 9 months - 4 years .
 Our mission is to create a nurturing and stimulating environment where children can learn, play, and grow.

 ## Services Offered